 Yes, it does.
 In fact, its curriculum is closely aligned with the recommendations made by the Public Relations Society of America Commission on Education.
 In addition, class sizes are small, and students have the opportunity to interact with professors in and outside the classroom.
-As of October 11, 2014 the program's curriculum will be CEPR accredited.
-UCM's PR program will be the 38th PRSA certified program in the world.
+As of October 11, 2014 the program's curriculum is CEPR accredited.
+UCM's PR program is the 38th PRSA certified program in the world.

 What can I do with a degree in PR?

 You can do just about anything that gives organizations and groups a voice.
 Our graduates hold careers as CEOs, vice presidents, account executives, agency owners and more.
 They work in for-profit and nonprofit organizations in industries including pharmaceuticals, hospitality, entertainment, sports, education and finance.
 Further ideas on what you can do with a PR degree are found on the Public Relations Student Society of America website.

 Has anyone who majored in Public Relations at UCM been successful?

 Yes, many of our graduates have gone on to successful careers.
-One of our alumni was global head of communications at Novartis, another is the director of public relations and marketing at Children’s Mercy Hospitals and Clinics, a third serves as the chief marketing editor at the Public Relations Society of America, fourth is CEO and president of Aircraft Electronics Association, a fifth is a social media strategist, a sixth is with Ruder Finn in NY, and a seventh is with Cerner.
+One of our alumni was global head of communications at Novartis, another is the director of public relations and marketing at Children’s Mercy Hospitals Kansas City, a third serves as the chief marketing editor at the Public Relations Society of America, a fourth is CEO and president of Aircraft Electronics Association, a fifth is a Silpada social media strategist, a sixth is with Ruder Finn in NY, and a seventh is with Cerner.
 This is just a tiny sample of our graduates’ success stories.